perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 mark:sarah2
 ```

-Results are that we take the latest value like above of the tables and only process that on startup.
+Results are that we take the latest value like above of the tables and only process that on start up.

 ```shell
 Processing sarah, mark3